huiming23344/huiming23344/README.md

 - ⚡ Fun fact: ...
 -->

-Hi 👋 I'm Huiming, a backend and cloud infrastructure engineer at Baidu.
+I'm Huiming, a backend and cloud infrastructure engineer at Baidu.

 - 🎓 B.E. in Software Engineering, Wuhan University (2025)
 - 🔭 Working on **cloud infrastructure systems** built with **Golang and Python**